technicallypete/technicallypete/README.md

 ### And remember:

-💡 *For better IT investments, better get Vestive.*
+💡 *For better IT investments, better get Vestive®.*